nbd-wtf/cliche/README.md

 ## Uses

-This is a list of projects using Cliché:
+This is a list of projects using `cliche`:

   - [@lntxbot](https://github.com/fiatjaf/lntxbot), a Telegram bot that does Lightning tips and payments
   - [LNbits Infinity](https://github.com/lnbits/infinity), a multipurpose extensible web Lightning Wallet provider